-Healthy snacks are gradually becoming more of a necessity than an incentive, but you can find a way to put your own twist on things.
+Healthy snacks and health programs are gradually becoming more of a necessity than an incentive, but you can find a way to put your own twist on things.

 For example, you could always introduce snacks, such as, mini yogurt bowls, fruit, seasonal smoothies etc.

 Or, you could go one step further and have an expert prepare specific snacks tailored to your employees’ taste buds:

 - Conduct a survey to determine employee preferences.

 - Create a list of healthy snacks to be provided on a daily basis.

 - Appoint a health-food expert cook to prepare said snacks, or purchase them pre-made.